 With the Nobel Peace Prize Ceremony coming up this weekend, Oslo is the obvious choice for this chapter in Magic of Cities.
 The focus will be free travel.
 That's right: low-budget, or rather no-budget, free Oslo attractions.
 Norway is not exactly famous for being a [...]

-It's my great pleasure to host the 10th Lonely Planet Blogsherpa Carnival.
+It's my great pleasure to host the 10th Lonely Planet Blogsherpa Blog Carnival.
 For this edition, I asked my fellow bloggers: Which is your favourite place on earth?
 Is it a country, a city, a village, a beach, a hut, a mountain, a hotel?
 Do [...]

-Earlier this week, Holmenkollen Ski Jump, possibly Oslo's best known attraction, reopened.
+Earlier this week, Holmenkollen Ski Jump, one of Oslo's best known attractions, reopened.
 The old ski jump from 1892 was torn down in 2008 to make room for a new, improved hill to be ready for the 2011 FIS Nordic World Ski Championships.

 List of my recently published Norway articles - on Matador Travel, NileGuide and Cheapoair's blog

 National Geographic's Intelligent Traveler is hosting a holiday series called My City Celebrates.
-Again, I was inspired, so without further ado, here's how Oslo celebrates Christmas Cool photo of Frogner Park, photo credit: cris Oslo Celebrates When I need a dose of holiday cheer, I [...]
+Again, I was inspired, so without further ado, here's how Oslo celebrates Christmas.
+Cool photo of Frogner Park, photo credit: cris Oslo Celebrates When I need a dose of holiday cheer, I [...]